John A. Tibbits: Career

 When he returned to New London at the end of the Civil War, Tibbits became an editor of David S. Ruddock's New London Morning Star until 1872.
 In 1873, as Ruddock was struggling with health issues and unable to publish the Star and his other newspaper, the New London Democrat, Tibbits began to write his own newspapers, the Evening Telegram and Connecticut Gazette, to replace them respectively; both ceased publishing in 1909.

 In 1866, after the Civil War, Tibbits finished his law studies with Augustus Brandegee.
 Tibbits and Thomas M. Waller established a law firm when Tibbits entered private practice, and were both elected to represent New London in the Connecticut House of Representatives in 1872.
-Tibbits served in multiple roles in the Connecticut General Assembly, first as an assistant clerk of the Connecticut House of Representatives in 1868, ascending to clerk the following year; he also served as the clerk of the Connecticut State Senate in 1870.
+Tibbits served in multiple roles in the Connecticut General Assembly, first as an assistant clerk of the Connecticut House of Representatives in 1868, ascending to Clerk of the House the following year, and became Clerk of the state Senate the year after that.
 Tibbits was elected to the Connecticut House of Representatives in 1872 and 1885, representing New London; subsequently, on January 5, 1886, he was elected Speaker of the Connecticut House of Representatives.
 Tibbits was also a delegate to the 1876 Republican National Convention and campaigned across the country for multiple Republican presidential candidates.

 From 1872 to 1878, Tibbits was the judge advocate of Connecticut's Third Regimental District, and also was a judge for the City Court of New London.
 Additionally, Tibbits was on the New London Board of Education and served as city attorney.
-He served as the Government Director of the Pacific Railroad during Ulysses S. Grant's second term, as well as the Collector of the Port of New London under both the Hayes and Arthur administrations.
+He served as the Government Director of the Union Pacific Railroad during Ulysses S. Grant's second term, as well as the Collector of the Port of New London under both the Hayes and Arthur administrations.